jristic/renderland/README.md

 ## Usage
 See the samples in `samples/`.

+## Backends
+Currently both D3D11 and D3D12 backends exist.
+The D3D11 backend is currently recommended as it is better tested and handles errors more gracefully.
+The backend can be selected by changing the value of `GfxApi` in `project.bat` and recompiling.

 ## Prerequisites for building
 1. A Visual Studio 2017 installation (Community edition will work).